-The PSCAD V5 Free Edition may be run on a Windows 7 SP1 64-bit and Windows 10 64-bit, with an Internet connection.
+The PSCAD V5 Free Edition may be run on a Windows 7 SP1 64-bit, Windows 10 64-bit, and Windows 11 64-bit, with an Internet connection.
 The following information may be used to set up your software and licensing.

 Please note that PSCAD V5 is not supported on Windows 32-bit.

 a.
 System requirements for this setup.

 c.
 If you do not already have a MyCentre user account, set one up as per Step 2 of this document.

 d.
 If MyUpdater is not already installed on your machine, set this up as per this article.